ISExchange/api/readme.md

 #### Response

-- `200 OK` - Returns a JSON object containing a list of all transactions assosciated with an API key.
+- `200 OK` - Returns a JSON object containing a list of symbols or specific symbol information.

 ##### Example